Piano Teaching Philosophy

-I have fifteen years of experience teaching the piano of all ages, backgrounds, and levels of ability.
+I have over twenty years of experience teaching the piano of all ages, backgrounds, and levels of ability.
 I am passionate about music and my main goal as an instructor is to create an environment that is

 educational and creative in order to foster the development of independent

 One of my primary goals for students is musical literacy.
 I work to help students connect the keyboard to the staff, getting them to read as many notes and cover as wide a range on the keyboard as possible.
 To do this I primarily use the following three techniques: (1) the Francis Clark method books series (The Music Tree for youth and Keyboard Musician for adults); (2) composition and dictation assignments using computer software or staff paper, as I have found having students write out music greatly helps them internalize the rules of notation; and (3) assigning the student’s favorite music to encourage engagement with beginner students during the first months of study.
 Because the repertoire for beginners often can dampen the initial excitement of taking piano lessons, working on a favorite song grabs students and harnesses initial enthusiasm.
 Using a student’s favorite tune can be a strong motivator to acquire note reading skills.